DanielOaks/ircv3-specifications/extensions/language-negotiation-3.3.md

 If a language request fails due to too many language codes being requested then the server will respond with `ERR_TOOMANYLANGUAGES` numeric.

 If a language request fails due to the client requesting one or more unsupported language codes then the server will respond with the `ERR_NOLANGUAGE` numeric.

+If a language that has an incomplete coverage is requested, the client should also include a language that does have complete coverage.
+If a message cannot be localised to any of the languages a client has requested, the server may fall back to a default.

 ### Numerics